ArduPilot/ardupilot_wiki/plane/source/docs/takeoff-mode.rst

 set by the direction the plane is facing when the takeoff starts.
 It is highly recommended that a compass be enabled and properly configured for auto takeoff, as takeoff with a GPS heading can lead to poor initial heading control such that heading can different from the initial heading by tens of degrees during the climb.
-While this may not be an issue for hand launchs, runway takeoffs require a compass for adequate heading control during the takeoff rollout.
+While this may not be an issue for hand launches, runway takeoffs require a compass for adequate heading control during the takeoff rollout.

 If you are using a wheeled aircraft then you should look at the